 Attitudes in Worship

-Recently at our Tuesday Ladies Fellowship Meeting we were concentrating on Worship and Praise, through our hymn singing, prayers and talk.
+Some time ago at a Tuesday Ladies Fellowship meeting we were concentrating on Worship and Praise, through our hymn singing, prayers and talk.
 It brought to mind the fact that there are two attitudes in worship which are equally applicable.

 The first is prostration and the second attitude is to hold the head high.
 Prostration gives a sense of being unworthy.
 The physical position acknowledges the majesty, glory and holy righteousness of God.
 It states a belief that God is high and exalted, in a place of light, where there is no darkness.
 It acknowledges he is the author of life in all its fullness.
 The second attitude is to hold the head high and means we can look at God and speak to him as a person speaks to their friend.